Hurricane Dorian and other hurricanes leave a lasting impression on Congress’s willingness to fully fund NASA’s Artemis and Mars plans.

 - Updated September 2, 2019.
 Changed the title, made some wording improvements, added the hurricane radar image, added a couple paragraphs.

 - Updated November 27, 2019.
-Removed info relating to Space Centric Memberships, which we no longer offer.
+Removed info relating to Space Centric Memberships, which are no longer offered.